 October 10, 2017.
 The Trump administration proposed to repeal the Clean Power Plan.

 November 8, 2017.
 The European Union agreed to cut carbon-dioxide emissions by new vehicle by 30 percent between 2021 and 2030.

 December 12, 2017.
 French President Emmanuel Macron convened 50 world leaders to the One Planet Summit.
 Trump was not invited because he withdrew from the accord.
 The summit focused on how to finance the global transition away from fossil fuels.

-The United States and China Are 44 Percent of the Problem
+The United States and China Are Almost Half the Problem

 In reality, a global agreement doesn't have to occur.
-Only 10 countries account for almost 70 percent of the world's carbon emissions.
-China and the United States are the worst, at 27 percent and 17 percent, respectively.
-Russia and India contribute a little more than 5 percent each, then comes Japan (3.6 percent), Germany (2.3 percent), Iran (1.9 percent), South Korea (1.9 percent), Canada (1.7 percent) and Saudi Arabia (1.7 percent).
+The five largest emitters account for 60 percent of the world's carbon emissions.
+China and the United States are the worst, at 30 percent and 15 percent, respectively.

 Corporations Are Cutting Back

 The world's 1,000 biggest corporations contribute 12 percent of greenhouse-gas emissions.
 In 2017, 89 percent have plans to cut those emissions.
 But it's not enough to reach the U.N.'s target of 2 degrees Celsius.
 So far, 14 percent of the companies have goals that align with the target.
 Another 30 percent pledge do so in the next two years.
 Investment firms, such as HSBC Holdings and Goldmans Sachs, have begun targeting more low-carbon businesses.